btjanaka/cpsm/README.md

 files. _Note that if any of these files exist already, they will simply be opened._

-Once you are done, you can move the files to the main hackerrank directory (i.e. "save" it) with the following command.
+Once you are done, you can move the files to the main hackerrank directory (i.e.
+"save" it) with the following command.
+If your configuration file allows it, the files will also be added and committed to the git repo.
 A prompt will be provided if these files already exist in the directory.

 ```